 Why Choose Wade Litigation?

-• The attorney you choose will directly influence the outcome of your divorce.
-A mismanaged case could result in a skewed division of assets, an unworkable custody schedule, or years of financial fallout.
-You need a legal team that understands not just the law, but the practical realities you are facing.
+The attorney you choose will directly influence the outcome of your divorce.
+A mismanaged case can lead to an unfair division of assets, an unworkable custody schedule, or long-term financial consequences.
+You need a legal team that understands not only the law, but the real-world impact these decisions have on your life, and whose work has been recognized with professional awards and over 150 five-star reviews.

 What Are the Steps in a California Divorce?